 Funding of European research

 There have been no new developments in this area.
 We discussed with members of the Scientific Advisory Board on Health of the Horizon2020 programme (the main research programme of the EU) expressing ISEE-Europe position.
 We have to follow-up with the SAB and with EU officers in the Health-Research area of the European members of the Commission.
 Applications to H2020 are sent this week, in a few months we will have a first evaluation of how much funding was attributed to epidemiology/public health and environmental health.

+Senior members of ISEE Europe have been asked to serve as reviewers in the evaluation process.

 ISEE-Europe.
 Young Researchers Conference on Environmental Epidemiology